freundcloud

 Leading a team building Spotify Backstage as the internal developer platform for the UK's National Energy System Operator — golden-path templates, self-service service scaffolding, and a single pane of glass for service ownership, on-call and runbooks.
 As much defining the DevOps operating model — tooling standards, environment promotion, branching, the feedback loops back to engineers — as building the portal.

-More open source & Claude ecosystem
+More open source & the Linux desktop

 • MCP servers for Kosli and ServiceNow, shipped inside SARC — real-world MCP in a CI/compliance context.